facebook/relay/packages/relay-compiler/README.md

 - `--output`            Output format of the compiler.
 Supported options:
                         `debug` | `verbose` | `quiet` | `quietWithErrors`.
                         The default value is `verbose`.
+- `--validate`          Looks for pending changes and exits with non-zero code instead of writing to disk.